nicolasparada/blog/content/posts/go-messenger-conversation-page.md

 }
 ```

-This page, receives the conversation ID the router extracted from the URL.
+This page receives the conversation ID the router extracted from the URL.

 First it does a GET request to `/api/conversations/conversation_id_here` to get info about the conversation.
 In case of error, we show it and redirect back to `/`.
 Then we render info about the other participant.